Interacting with Alerts

 Alerts from different tables are grouped:

-- If they connected by lineage and occurred in a 5-hour window, even if they are across different schemas
+- If they are connected by lineage and occurred in a 5-hour window, even if they are across different schemas.

 Note that operational alerts are only grouped with operational alerts, and data alerts are only grouped with data alerts.
 Grouped operational alerts include freshness anomalies, volume not updating, dbt and airflow failures.
 Grouped data alerts include volume changes and field anomalies.